se-edu/se-book/errorHandling/assertions/what/text.md

 {{ icon_example }} An assertion can be used to express something like _when the execution comes to this point, the variable `v` cannot be null_.

 </box>

-**If the runtime detects an _assertion failure_, it typically take some drastic action** such as terminating the execution with an error message.
+**If the runtime detects an _assertion failure_, it typically takes some drastic action** such as terminating the execution with an error message.
 This is because an assertion failure indicates a possible bug and the sooner the execution stops, the safer it is.

 <box>